awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ta.md

 For more information, see [Organizational view for AWS Trusted Advisor](https://docs.aws.amazon.com/awssupport/latest/user/organizational-view.html) in the *AWS Support User Guide*\.

-Use the following information to help you to help you integrate AWS Trusted Advisor with AWS Organizations\.
+Use the following information to help you integrate AWS Trusted Advisor with AWS Organizations\.